jackiehjm/stx-docs/doc/source/updates/kubernetes/aborting-simplex-system-upgrades.rst

 You can abort a Simplex System upgrade before or after upgrading controller-0.
 The upgrade abort procedure can only be applied before the :command:`upgrade-complete` command is issued.
 Once this command is issued the upgrade can not be aborted.
-If the return to the previous release is required, then restore the system using the backup data taken prior to the upgrade.
+If you must return to the previous release, then restore the system using the backup data taken prior to the upgrade.

-Before starting, verify the upgrade data under `/opt/platform-backup`.
+Before starting, verify the upgrade data under ``/opt/platform-backup``.
 This data must be present to perform the abort process.

 .. _aborting-simplex-system-upgrades-section-N10025-N1001B-N10001: